atomisthq/docs/docs/automations/events.md

 }
 ```

 Events can have relationships when it makes sense, even between different systems.
-Issues are related to their repo, and GitHub repos may also be associated with Slack channels [LINK to associating slack channel with repo?].
+Issues are related to their repo, and GitHub repos may also be associated with Slack channels.
 You can get all the information about these relationships in one query.

 ```
 {